GyroSuperintelligence/BabyLM/guides/Genetics.md

 **Curriculum Thread Protocol:**
 - Bootstrap of Structured Data streams such as datasets from wordnet, wikipedia, khan academy, books, etc.

-**Attention Mechanism:**
-- Current state of `T` tensor is an "attended" summary of entire past history
-- Pattern selection is determined solely by the current state of the T tensor and its resonance with canonical patterns.
-- The pattern index provides a fast lookup for historical pattern relationships for analysis and debugging, but does not affect inference.

 ## 6. Implementation Requirements